Blambangan Kingdom: Formation and growth

-The eastern realm become the vassal or as mancanagara (provinces) of Majapahit.
-However, it seems that the eastern realm steadily has grown quite independently.
-The eastern salient become the host of eastern court which rival Majapahit central authority.
-The rivalry erupted in Regreg war (1404-1406), which was fought as the contest of succession between Western court led by Wikramawardhana, against Eastern court led by Bhre Wirabhumi.
-In 1406 the western troops led by Bhre Tumapel, the son of Wikramawardhana, penetrated the eastern palace and defeated Bhre Wirabhumi.
+The eastern realm becomes a vassal or mancanagara (provinces) of Majapahit.
+Over time the Eastern realm steadily becomes more autonomous and where an Eastern court is situated, rivalling the Majapahit central authority.
+The rivalry erupted in the Regreg war (1404–1406), which was fought as a contest of succession between the Western court led by Wikramawardhana, against the Eastern court (which would become the Blambangan Kingdom) led by Bhre Wirabhumi.
+In 1406 the Western troops led by Bhre Tumapel, the son of Wikramawardhana, penetrated the eastern palace and defeated Bhre Wirabhumi.

 After the collapse of Majapahit in the late 15th century, Blambangan stood alone as the sole Javanese Hindu polity in Java.
-The kingdom subsequently was contested and harassed by successive of expansive Javanese Islamic states to the west, from Demak to Pajang and Mataram.
-On the eastern side across the strait, the Balinese courts of Gelgel and Mengwi, also has invested its political interest in the region, as the Balinese regarded Blambangan as a buffer state to ward off Islamic expansive influences.
+The kingdom subsequently was contested and harassed by successive expansive Javanese Islamic states to the west, from Demak to Pajang and Mataram.
+On the eastern side across the strait, the Balinese courts of Gelgel and Mengwi also have invested their political interest in the region, as the Balinese regarded Blambangan as a buffer state to ward off Islamic expansive influences.

 In the first decades of the 16th century, Tomé Pires' informants reported that the "heathen" Blambangan kingdom was the most powerful Javanese kingdom east of Surabaya.
 At that time, the port of Panarukan was the commercial as well as the political center of the kingdom.

 For almost three centuries, Blambangan was situated between two different political factions, the Islamic state of Mataram in the west, and various Hindu realms in Bali (Gelgel, Buleleng, and Mengwi) in the east.
 Both neighbouring powers simultaneously contested the territory of Blambangan to appease their own political and religious ambitions.

 Decline

-The Balinese used Blambangan as a buffer against the Islamic expansion initiated by Mataram from the west and also found it useful to bolster the economy of Bali which was heavily overshadowed by endemic warfare.
+The Balinese kingdoms used Blambangan as a vassal and buffer against the Islamic expansion initiated by Mataram from the west and also found it useful to bolster the economy of Bali which was heavily overshadowed by endemic warfare.

 In the second half of the 16th century, a few Roman Catholic missionaries from the Portuguese colony in Malacca arrived in East Java to try to convert the local people.
-They visited Panarukan and Blambangan, and reported that the port of Panarukan was contested between the Muslim rulers of Pasuruan alied with Surabaya, against the Hindu King of Blambangan and Panarukan.
-The Balinese chronicle Babad Gumi, which was first composed around the early 1700s, ascribed the fall of Blambangan around this period on the year 1520 śaka or 1598 AD.
+They visited Panarukan and Blambangan and reported that the port of Panarukan was contested between the Muslim rulers of Pasuruan allied with Surabaya, against the Hindu King of Blambangan and Panarukan.
+The Balinese chronicle Babad Gumi, which was first composed around the early 18th century, ascribed the fall of Blambangan around this period in the year 1520 śaka or 1598 AD.
 This is one of the first dates within the babad that can be positively proved to be correct by comparison with European materials of the same period.
-When the Dutch visited Bali in February 1597 a large expedition was being collected by the king of Gelgel in Bali in order to help the lord of Blambangan from Pasuruan attack.
+When the Dutch visited Bali in February 1597 a large expedition was being collected by the king of Gelgel in Bali to help the lord of Blambangan from the Pasuruan attack.
 The expedition must have been a failure, as another Dutch report from early 1601 mentioned that the Pasuruan army had taken Blambangan some years ago and exterminated the royal family therein.